Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Clemson Performance Insights

-- Clemson loses the turnover battle by 1.1 per game, committing 10.2 (56th in college basketball) while its opponents average 9.1.
+- Clemson has lost the turnover battle by 1.1 turnovers per game, committing 10.2 (55th in college basketball action) while forcing 9.1 (355th in college basketball).

 Miami (FL) Performance Insights